By the end of this section, you will be able to:

 By 1890, more than 300 of these minor planets or asteroids had been discovered by sharp-eyed observers.
 In that year, Max Wolf at Heidelberg introduced astronomical photography to the search for asteroids, greatly accelerating the discovery of these dim objects.
 In the twenty-first century, searchers use computer-driven electronic cameras, another leap in technology.
 More than half a million asteroids now have well-determined orbits.

 Asteroids are given a number (corresponding to the order of discovery) and sometimes also a name.
 Originally, the names of asteroids were chosen from goddesses in Greek and Roman mythology.
 After exhausting these and other female names (including, later, those of spouses, friends, flowers, cities, and others), astronomers turned to the names of colleagues (and other people of distinction) whom they wished to honor.
-For example, asteroids 2410, 4859, and 68448 are named Morrison, Fraknoi, and Sidneywolff, for the three original authors of this textbook.
+For example, asteroids 2410, 4859, and 68448 are named Morrison, Fraknoi, and Sidneywolff, for the three senior authors of this textbook.

 The largest asteroid is Ceres (numbered 1), with a diameter just less than 1000 kilometers.
 As we saw, Ceres was considered a planet when it was discovered but later was called an asteroid (the first of many.)
 Now, it has again been reclassified and is considered one of the dwarf planets, like Pluto (see the chapter on Moons, Rings and Pluto).
 We still find it convenient, however, to discuss Ceres as the largest of the asteroids.
 Two other asteroids, Pallas and Vesta, have diameters of about 500 kilometers, and about 15 more are larger than 250 kilometers (see Table 13.1).
 The number of asteroids increases rapidly with decreasing size; there are about 100 times more objects 10 kilometers across than there are 100 kilometers across.
-By 2016, nearly a million asteroids have been discovered by astronomers.
+By 2021, more than a million asteroids have been discovered by astronomers.